 - Again mark the indentations to join and cut the grains.
 This is known as pattern cutting.

-- You’ll be left with the final front and back patterns.
-For obtaining this, you will have to cut out the patterns and you will be left with the final princess seam blouse.
+- Finally You’ll have the final front and back patterns.
+For obtaining this, you have to cut out the patterns and you will be with the final princess seam blouse.

 It isn’t as difficult as it seems.
 You have to follow the tips step by step and get in line with the most happening trend; princess cut blouse.
 Classy & urbane!